 I was supposed to adapt a complete Traditional Christmas Dinner into a Vegan feast in collaboration with a fellow cooking enthusiast, but the collaboration came to an abrupt stop when I was presented with Deliciously Ella recipe.
-The recipe has nothing grandiose about it, and it seems was just put together to pretend to having a Nut Roast recipe.
-And in under circumstances would I ever copy someone else work.
-I am a profesional chef, and an original at that, adn all recipes are my own.
+The recipe has nothing grandiose about it (personally, quite the opposite…), and it seems it was just put together so to pretend having a Nut Roast recipe.
+Although, under no circumstances would I ever copy someone else work.
+I am a professional chef, and an original at that, and all recipes are my own - tried and tested!

 Now that I have made my peace, I can share with you the hard work that came into creating such an amazing and easy-to-make recipe.

 Recipe (6-8 guests)

 400g Mixed Nuts, chopped

 2 each large Carrots

 100g Shiitake Mushrooms (fresh)

 25g Dried Porcini Mushrooms (Ceps)

 25g Coconut Oil

 1/2 Tsp Ground Cumin